CocktailPi installation

 dpms = false

-In case the UI is too small or too large, you can edit the --force-device-scale-factor parameter (that is already present as last parameter in the ‘chromium = …’-line at your copied configuration) to increase or decrease the size of your UI.
+You can edit the --force-device-scale-factor parameter (that is already present as last parameter in the ‘chromium = …’-line) to increase or decrease the size of your UI.
 Example:

 • --force-device-scale-factor=0.5 ← Scale down (Reduce size) by 50%